-The accreditation is linked to a trainer (a person) rather than to an organisation.
-It needs at least two trainers within an organisation to be recognized as a CLI network partner.
+The accreditation is linked to a facilitator (a person) rather than to an organisation.
+It needs at least two facilitators within an organisation to be recognized as a CLI network partner.

-Phase 1: Selection and Training of Facilitators (up to 12 months).
-CLI offers a comprehensive set of courses to train future trainers in collective leadership methodologies, facilitation, and personal reflection.
+Phase 1: Collective Leadership Specialist (up to 12 months).
+CLI offers a comprehensive set of courses to train future facilitators in collective leadership methodologies, facilitation, and personal reflection.
 Trainees may be teams of CLI course Alumni who want to complete their accreditation together or new teams confirmed in close consultation among partners.

 Trainees learn the CLI methodologies Dialogic Change Model and Collective Leadership Compass and facilitation techniques in-person from two CLI Faculty by completing:

 - The Art of Leading Collectively course

 At the end of phase 1 Trainees become CLI Certified Collective Leadership Specialists.
 CLI Certified Collective Leadership Specialists are trained in the methodologies © Dialogic Change Model and © Collective Leadership Compass and can apply them successfully in practice.
 By completing our certification process, Collective Leadership Specialists have proven expertise in designing and invigorating multi-stakeholder initiatives that work to achieve outcomes across the Sustainable Development Goals at all levels.
 Being a Collective Leadership Specialist is also a compulsory qualification to become an Accredited Collective Leadership Facilitator in phase 2 of the accreditation process.